jaga810/aws-amplify-social-network-app-workshop/content/30_mock/25_post_back_end_key/_index.en.md

 ### Checking Behavior with Amplify Mock
-Let's take a look at Amplify GraphQL Explorer again to see how @key works.
+Let's take a look at Amplify GraphQL Explorer again to see how @index works.

 {{% notice info%}}
 Amplify Mocking requires port 20002 to be available and may not be available in all Cloud IDEs.